 If you think you can’t afford a world-class private, independent Jewish Day School education, think again!
-There are tuition assistance options available for all income levels.
-We are happy to meet with you to further discuss the various options and your particular financial situation.
+We’re all about affordability.
+Many applicants are surprised to learn that tuition assistance is available for a wide range of income levels.

 - Be sure to check the box that will send the application to JTO.

 - Applications are due no later than April 15.
 Application submitted after the date will be awarded based upon money still available through the JTO.

 - Submit your application as soon as possible, even if you don’t have your tax return prepared yet.
 You can upload the needed documentation as soon as you have it ready.